Adoptee rights: Citizenship of intercountry adoptees

 Children who are adopted across international boundaries are not necessarily automatically considered citizens of the country of their adoptive parents.
 Certain requirements may be necessary in order for adoptees to apply for and receive citizenship status.
 In countries such as Japan, Brazil, and Mexico, foreign adopted children must reside in those countries for a specific period to apply for citizenship.
 Countries such as Brazil, Israel, and Sweden mandate a social and psychological assessment report of the adoptive parents.
-In the United States, some adoptees were left without clear citizenship when their adoption agencies did not secure appropriate paperwork.
-The Child Citizenship Act of 2000 provided for citizenship of some, but not all, of those adoptees in the United States; an Adoptee Citizenship Act has been introduced to Congress each year since 2015 to ensure adoptees are not subject to deportation, but has not yet been passed.
+In the United States, some adoptees were left without clear citizenship when their parents or adoption agencies did not secure appropriate paperwork or did not apply for naturalization.
+The Child Citizenship Act of 2000 provided for citizenship of some, but not all, of those adoptees in the United States; legislation has been introduced to Congress each year since 2015 to ensure adoptees receive citizenship, but it has not yet been enacted.

-Adoptee rights organizations work with legislators to ensure that adopted people have the same access to citizenship that non-adoptees are guaranteed.
+Adoptee rights organizations work with legislators to ensure that adopted people have the same rights to citizenship as non-adopted people.

 Interracial adoption

-Transracial adoption—in Western countries, usually involving non-white children and white adults—is a contentious issue.
+Transracial adoption—in Western countries, usually involving non-white children who are adopted by white parents—is a contentious issue.
 Transracial adoptees often face specific challenges, including a lack of diversity in their environment, racism from adoptive family members, and a lack of connection with their birth culture.
 In addition, they can struggle with developing a cohesive racial and cultural identity.
 Adoptee rights organizations provide support for transracially adopted people.